DOUG LANE WRITES:

 ROPE.
 TREE.
 JOURNALIST.

-At a rally for Republican candidate Donald Trump--whose made more than a few bones this election season demonizing the members of the press with whom he disagrees--in Minneapolis on Sunday, Reuters photographer Jonathan Ernst captured images of a Trump supporter wearing a t-shirt bearing the legend, "Rope.
+At Sunday's rally in Minneapolis for Republican presidential candidate Donald Trump—who's made more than a few bones this election season decrying "the media" and members of the press with whom he disagrees as corrupt, crooked, and "the lowest form of humanity"—Reuters photographer Jonathan Ernst captured images of a Trump supporter wearing a t-shirt bearing the legend, "Rope.
 Tree.
 Journalist.
 SOME ASSEMBLY REQUIRED."

 As Daffy Duck might say, ho ho.
 How droll.

-I don't deny there are elements of the media that are biased.
-Bias is a constant struggle for journalists, because journalists are people, with feelings and opinions and hot buttons and all the other things every other person has; they're just not supposed to let those things get between them and the job.
-Real journalists struggle with this every day.
-On the local level, it means having to put truth ahead of emotion, to be objective when you know the person whose name shows up in the police blotter or the court docket or the tragedy unfolding before your eyes.
-On the national level, it's resisting the temptation to use your medium as a bully pulpit for things with which you agree, to tailor news to the viewer demographic or to where the ratings or advertising are.
+No one claims journalists are perfect.
+Especially journalists.
+I've trained and worked as one.
+Avoiding errors and keeping bias out of reporting is a struggle for reporters of every stripe.
+People who report the news are still people, with feelings and opinions and hot buttons.
+Their challenge is not letting such personal things get between them and the facts.
+On the local level, it means being objective when you know the person whose name shows up in the police blotter or the tragedy unfolding before your eyes.
+On the national level, it's resisting the temptation to use your medium as a bully pulpit for things with which you agree, to tailor news to the viewer demographic, or weight coverage not to news-worthiness, but where the ratings or advertising are.